Natasha is currently back in London after two premiers in Berlin at the end of 2017.

 She will be working with The Tricycle Theatre in 2018.

-Trigger Warning is a collaboration between the writer Marcelo Dos Santos and theatre maker/director Natasha Nixon and operates somewhere weird and fun between live art, cabaret, stand up and theatre.
+Trigger Warning is a collaboration between the writer Marcelo Dos Santos and theatre maker/director Natasha Nixon and operates somewhere weird and fun between live art, dance, stand up and immersive theatre.

 Last but not least, EUROTRASH, Natasha's company will be launching soon.